woai3c/self-learning-english/docs/qa/interview.md

 ## What kind of working environment do you like?

-I enjoy a simple and straightforward, positive working environment where everyone cooperates and works together towards the company's goals.
+I really enjoy working in an environment that's straightforward and positive, where people collaborate well together and everyone is working towards the same goals.
+Good communication and mutual support are really important to me.

 <details>
 <summary>查看中文</summary>